GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/retrieving-data-from-an-external-api/en.md

 🔥 **Tips:**

-Even though dynamic variable `$mailchimpListMemberEmails` is a list, there was no need to add argument `type: LIST` to `@export`.
+Notice that, even though dynamic variable `$mailchimpListMemberEmails` is a list, `@export` does not have argument `type: LIST`.

-This is because `@export` is nested below `@underEachArrayItem`, in which case the [exported value will already be an array](https://gatographql.com/guides/schema/executing-multiple-queries-concurrently/#heading-exporting-values-when-iterating-an-array-or-json-object).
+This is because whenever `@export` is nested below `@underEachArrayItem` (or `@underEachJSONObjectProperty`), the [exported value will already be an array](https://gatographql.com/guides/schema/executing-multiple-queries-concurrently/#heading-exporting-values-when-iterating-an-array-or-json-object).

 </div>